mosharafMS/GC-iaas-webapp/README.md

 #### Quickstart
 1. Clone or download this repository to your local workstation.

-2. Run the pre-deployment PowerShell script: azure-blueprint/predeploy/Orchestration_InitialSetup.ps1.
-[Read more about pre-deployment.](#pre-deployment)
+2. Run the .\deploy.ps1 PowerShell script and follow the prompt

-### PRE-DEPLOYMENT
+### Deployment

-During pre-deployment, you will confirm that your Azure subscription and local workstation are prepared to deploy the solution.
-The final pre-deployment step will run a PowerShell script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.
+During deployment, you will confirm that your Azure subscription and local workstation are prepared to deploy the solution.
+The final deployment step will run a PowerShell script that verifies the setup requirements, gathers parameters and credentials, and creates resources in Azure to prepare for deployment.

 #### Azure subscription requirements

- The solution does not currently support Azure commercial regions.
+ The solution is customized to work on Canada Central region however it can change by just changing the parameters to support any commercial regions.
 For customers with a multi-tenant environment, the account used to deploy must be a member of the Azure Active Directory instance that is associated with the subscription where this solution will be deployed.

 #### Local workstation requirements

 PowerShell is used to initiate some pre-deployment tasks.
-PowerShell version 5.0 or greater must be installed on your local workstation.
+PowerShell version 6.0 or greater must be installed on your local workstation.
 In PowerShell, use the following command to check the version:

 `$PSVersionTable.psversion`